-Unless you have plenty of time on your hands to learn the HTML language and have a background in graphic design and marketing, I wouldn’t recommend that you build your own business page.
+Unless you have plenty of time on your hands to learn the web page coding language and have a background in graphic design and marketing, I wouldn’t recommend that you build your own business page.
 If you’re creating a personal home page with pictures of the family vacation or links to some of your favorite sites, then go for it!

 Should you decide to create your own website, you will need to acquire and learn how to use the necessary web authoring and utility software.
-Most professionals use Adobe Dreamweaver for their web development.
-Do a Google search for web authoring software to find numerous less expensive and even free HTML authoring tools available on the web.
+Most professionals these days use WordPress for their web development.

 You will also need to create a website that is viewable on different platforms… smart phones, tablets, and desktop computers.
 The best way to do this is to use software such as WordPress that creates “responsive” websites.

 If you choose to create a WordPress Blog (and I recommend that), you will not need to learn all the technical things about website coding, but simply point and click your way to a website.
-Using the hosting service at GVO and other hosting providers, you can easily install your WordPress blog in your hosting space and begin adding content in a matter of minutes.
+Using our hosting service or other hosting providers, you can easily install your WordPress blog in your hosting space and begin adding content in a matter of minutes.

 Web Page Content